bsoung/musical-mash/README.md

 For Testing:
 * All test files are located in a folder in the /src folder, called __tests__
-* The folder is structured similarly to the /src for ease of testing and separating redux counterparts.
 * For more information regarding Redux testing, visit their awesome [documentation.](http://redux.js.org/docs/recipes/WritingTests.html)
 * To start the tests, go to the root directory of the project folder and run:
 ```
 npm run test:watch
 ```
-* This will start the test and update as you go
+* This will start the test watching!
 * Cheers!